neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 iterationBy: HB
 includedInSite: true
 approvedBy: na
-comments: #1 we need a page on the not supported OpCodes Anton will send by slack #2 Requires supported precompiles Anton can provide by slack + explanation of WHY they are not supported #3 Requires a list of native precomiled contracts Anton can provide by slack [actually, the yellow paper https://ethereum.github.io/yellowpaper/paper.pdf is not a great source for the opcodes -- using docs instead]
+comments:
 ---

 ## TL;DR

-- Apply (most of) Ethereum's standard JSON RPC API methods
+- Apply (most of) Ethereum's standard [JSON RPC API methods](/docs/evm_compatibility/json_rpc_api_methods)
-- Direct the calls to Neon Proxy
+- Direct the calls to a [Neon RPC](/docs/developing/connect_rpc) via a Proxy Operator
-- Solana and Ethereum differ: consider those differences the limitations they enforce
+- Solana and Ethereum differ: consider those differences and the limitations they enforce

 ## Introduction

-Interacting with Neon EVM is essentially the same as interacting with the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/).
+Interacting with Neon EVM is essentially the same as interacting with any [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/).

-Neon EVM provides a proxy service that accepts [Ethereum's standard RPC API](https://ethereum.github.io/execution-apis/api-documentation/).
-Your dApp can apply familiar methods: with your calls directed to the [Neon Proxy](../about/neon_ecosystem#neon-proxy) rather than an Ethereum L1 node.
+Neon EVM provides a proxy service that accepts [Ethereum's standard RPC API methods](https://ethereum.github.io/execution-apis/api-documentation/).

+> Your dApp can apply familiar methods: with your calls directed to the [Neon Proxy](../about/neon_ecosystem#neon-proxy) rather than an Ethereum L1 node.

 In this way, Neon EVM provides a seamless developer experience.
 Note that there are some differences and considerations due to some signigicant differences between Solana transaction requirements and the equivalent in EVM.